 Interesting is the connection Goethe draws between nature and the aversion to life that one might experience.
 Goethe posits two sources for that ‘repugnance’, one physical and one moral.
 Yet, he does not venture to make explicit here why and how the two sources make themselves felt in the body and the psyche of the individual involved.
 The clarification he leaves to the doctor and the moral philosopher.

 Just how accurate Goethe’s judgment is becomes transparent when we look to studies of the mind/body dualism debate that dominated medical discourse at the time.
 Werther’s body acts as an organon by means of which the ‘I’ experiences the world.
 Today we speak of the embodiment of the soul, a mode of inquiry traceable to Goethe’s era and not first emergent in Ortega’s view of the interconnections between soul and body.
 Goethe does imply in the cited passage nonetheless what those connections might be in terms of understanding Werther’s state of mind.
 Accordingly, the physical source of the repugnance toward life is inherent in the very regularity of change in nature that impact our lives: sunrise-sunset, the seasons, flowering and decline, ripening and decaying of fruit.
-Goethe choses to focus on the pleasures of renewal of inherent in natural rhythms.
+Goethe chooses to focus on the pleasures of renewal of inherent in natural rhythms.
 Unstated although implied when read against the clear assertions in Werther is that the comfort and joy of the regularity of renewal has a counterpoint: regularity can also prove monotonous.
 Worse, the renewal of nature also entails its opposite: decline and decay.
 A focus on the latter causes Werther to experience a repugnance toward life.
 In the cold and bareness of winter it is difficult to imagine the quickening impulses of spring.
 Nothing in nature is permanent beyond its diurnal rhythms.
 Thus, the moral source of repugnance derives, on the one hand, from this natural regularity of change, as well as from the inevitable decline, decay, and dead of winter.

 I read Werther in quite a different light than does Jane Brown who, like so many others, considers the novel a landmark in portraying the modern psychological subject.
 For starters, the protagonist’s very name is the comparative form of ‘wert’.
-It should, therefore, be understand as connoting the ‘more valuable one’ rather than simply a noble person.
+It should, therefore, be understood as connoting the ‘more valuable one’ rather than simply a noble person.
 His very name suggests that the compresence of binding and disassociate forces (concentration vs expansion) outlined above make the protagonist worthier than anyone else.
 Moreover, Goethe does not call him brav, which can also mean ‘worthy’ or ‘noble’ but in the sense of abiding by the accepted rules and social conventions.
 Goethe applies the modifier brav (translated as ‘worthy’) to describe Charlotte’s father and her betrothed Albert.
 The one a bailiff, the other a court administrator.
 Both are diligent and respected (brav).
 That pathway is not open to Werther.
 ‘Rules’, he writes to his friend, Wilhelm, in the next letter dated 26 May 1771, ‘will destroy the true feeling of Nature and its true expression!’.
 His initial experiences in the idyllic village of Wahlheim confirms his (even earlier) resolve ‘to keep to Nature alone in the future.
 Only Nature has inexhaustible riches, and only Nature creates a great artist’.
 On 19 June 1771 he writes again to Wilhelm of the contrast between his unbridled enthusiasm for nature and the deep-seated impulse to set himself bounds: